riceissa/issarice.com/wiki/quora.md

 ---

 I have been active on the question-and-answer site [Quora](https://quora.com) since February 2014.
-I mostly like trying to ask the most interesting questions; I have asked over 3,000 questions as of August 2015.^[I think question-askers are often ignored because once a good answer to a question is produced, the answer is what gets attention, not the question that led to the answer.]
+I mostly like trying to ask interesting questions; I have asked over 3,100 questions as of August 2015.^[I think question-askers are often ignored because once a good answer to a question is produced, the answer is what gets attention, not the question that led to the answer.]
-For my most recent questions, see [my questions page on Quora][my qs] (note that as of December 2014, this list contains both the questions I've asked as well as questions I've followed;
+For my most recent questions, see [my questions page on Quora][my qs].
-unfortunately there isn't a way to see these individually).

 [my qs]: https://www.quora.com/Issa-Rice/questions

-I also have about 60 answers on the site as of December 2014, which are archived here under [My Quora answers]().
+I also have about 80 answers on the site as of August 2015, some of which are archived on this site at [My Quora answers]().

 I think Quora has the potential to produce long-lasting content, but [similarly to Vipul Naik, I am uncertain of the social value of contributing](http://vipulnaik.com/quora/)[^vipul].